FAQs concerning the Investment Canada Act

 The federal Cabinet may, by order, take any measures it considers advisable to protect national security.
 Measures include:

 - directing the investor not to implement the investment,

 - authorizing the investment on the condition that the investor provide undertakings or implement the investment on specified conditions, or

 - requiring divestiture of the investment (if previously completed).

-How does the Investment Canada Act review process relate to the Competition Act review process?
+How does the ICA review process relate to the Competition Act review process?

 The ICA review is undertaken separately from the review of a proposed transaction on competition law grounds under the Competition Act (CA).
 The CA review is undertaken by the Competition Bureau.
-The Minister may delay the approval of a proposed transaction while the Competition Bureau is reviewing it under the CA. One of the net benefit factors listed in the ICA is the effect of the investment on competition within any industry in Canada.
-The Minister may also decide to approve a transaction that is still under review by the Bureau.
+The Minister may delay the approval of a proposed transaction until the CA review is complete.
+One of the net benefit factors listed in the ICA is the effect of the investment on competition within any industry in Canada.
+The Minister may also decide to approve a transaction that is still under review by the Competition Bureau.